-Healing from childhood trauma can be the most painful, yet liberating experience of your life.
-When we go through something traumatic, it is human nature to try suppressing our emotions as a way to not deal with the pain.
+Healing from childhood trauma can be lonely yet a very liberating experience of your life.
+When we go through something traumatic, it is human nature to suppress our emotions and not deal with the pain.
 However, trauma does not just disappear.
 It gets stored in our bodies.

-When I first started my healing journey, I did not know where to even begin.
+When I started my healing journey, I did not know where to begin.
 My childhood trauma was like a puzzle that I wanted to solve.
-There were missing pieces, and those missing pieces were me.
-I was pouring from an empty cup- putting the needs of everyone before my own.
+There were many missing pieces, unresolved emotions, and I was surviving, not thriving.

-This post is all about healing from childhood trauma.
+This post is all about healing childhood trauma

-1. Feeling guilty is normal when healing from childhood trauma
+1. Feeling guilty and a sense of betrayal is normal when healing from childhood trauma.

-Think of the time when you first started thinking about pursuing your healing journey.
-What were some of the thoughts that came up?
-Personally, I could hear my inner critic saying, ‘you are fine,’ ‘your parents need you,’ ‘what will people think,’ ‘you are bringing shame to your family’, etc. As a South Asian woman, this is something I struggled with the most.
-We are raised in a collectivistic culture where putting the needs of others before our own was celebrated.
-Then, you can imagine the guilt I felt wanting to dissect my childhood trauma and talk about something extremely uncomfortable.
+As a South Asian woman, this is something I struggled with the most.
+We are raised in a collectivistic culture where putting the needs of others before our own is valued and celebrated.
+So then, you can imagine the guilt I felt wanting to dissect my childhood trauma and talk about something extremely uncomfortable.

 I wish I knew that feeling this guilt was completely normal, and the voices get quieter with time.
 Figuring out the source of where the guilt was stemming from is extremely crucial.
 When you hear your inner critic, who does the voice belong to?
 For me, it was my family.

 Man-O-Man, am I guilty of this.
 Growing up, books and writing were my escape.
 I loved getting lost in stories and reading about how other people overcame their struggles.
-When I first started my healing journey, I went through so many self-help books and materials.
+When I first started my healing journey, I went through so many self-help books and materials focusing on how to treat childhood trauma in adults.
 I was obsessed with finding ‘the answer.’

-What I was not doing was applying what I was learning.
+What I needed to do was apply what I was learning.
 You could read about the benefits of breathing to calm your nervous system all day, but if you are not actively practicing it, it will not work.
 You have to practice what you are learning.

 4. Journaling is an underutilized tool.